frptools/collectable/packages/map/README.md

 ## API

 All map-manipulation functions are available from module `@collectable/map`.

-Curried versions of each of these (where applicable) are available from module `@collectable/map/curried`.
-The curried versions of each function will suffer a minor performance hit due to the additional layers of indirection required to provide a curried interface.
-In most cases this is not worth worrying about, but if maximum performance is desired, consider using the non-curried API instead.
+A pre-curried version of the same API is available from module `@collectable/map/curried`.

 ----